Example: Slack Notifications for New Posts to a Group Email

 }

-This allows a maximum of 10 emails per minute.
-Senders that exceed the limit receive a 450 transient rejection and their mail server will retry automatically — no emails are lost.
+This setting allows a maximum of 10 emails per minute.
+A sender over the limit gets a 450 transient rejection, and the mail server of that sender retries automatically.
+No email is lost.